Optimal ambition in business, politics and life: Results

 Fig.~\ref{fig:theory-vs-sim}c shows the distribution of college applications from the 2008 U.S. high-school graduating class, comparing students' own scores on the Scholastic Aptitude Test (SAT) to those of the median current student at the college they were applying to (data from ref. \cite{hoxby2012missing}).
 Attending a college where one has the median SAT score might be analogous to the mean reward ($\mu$) in our model.
 As in the dating example, the modal search (application) effort occurred near this mean college.

 However, unlike the dating example, students sent more applications to weaker colleges than they sent to stronger ones.
-Hoxby \cite{hoxby2012missing} showed that most applications in this left tail came from low- and middle-income students, who faced greater non-academic constraints (e.g., geographic, economic) on which colleges they could attend.
-This low-ambition tail in college applications may also relate to the `safety school' strategy, which prefers unambitious options in college to striking out and being left with no options.
-College applicants are able to pursue multiple strategies (applications) simultaneously (albeit with some costs from time and application fees), unlike the agents in our model.
+There are at least two reasons for this.
+First, Hoxby \cite{hoxby2012missing} showed that most applications in this left tail came from low- and middle-income students, who faced greater non-academic constraints (e.g., geographic, economic) on which colleges they could attend.
+Second, unlike agents in our model, college applicants pursue multiple strategies (applications) simultaneously rather than sequentially (unless they transfer).
+They may thus prefer to include less-ambitious schools in their application portfolio to avoid striking out or having to search again the following year---the `safety school' strategy.
+Despite these nuances, the basic qualitative tradeoff our model illustrates remains: applicants who focus on or choose safety schools risk losing out on higher-value options; applicants who focus on out-of-reach schools risk wasting their time and money or striking out.
+As a result, applicants focus most attention on schools they are well matched to (Fig. ~\ref{fig:theory-vs-sim}c).